MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 |vbm |Inherence | Biometric via voiceprint |

-If no issues are found with the token, then Entra ID should consider MFA having been satisfied and issue a token to the end user.
-Otherwise, it should fail the end user’s request.
+If no issues are found with the token, then Entra ID considers MFA to be satisfied, and issues a token to the end user.
+Otherwise, the end user’s request fails.

-Failure is indicated by issuing Error Response parameters.
+Failure is indicated by issuing error response parameters.

 Parameter | Value | Description
 ----------|-------|-------------
 Error |           | An ASCII error code, such as access_denied or temporarily_unavailable. |

-Entra ID will consider the request successful if the id_token parameter is present in the response and if the token is valid.
-Otherwise, the request will be considered unsuccessful and Entra ID will fail the original authentication attempt due to policy requirement as dictated by the conditional access policy.
+Entra ID considers the request successful if the id_token parameter is present in the response, and if the token is valid.
+Otherwise, the request is considered unsuccessful.
+Entra ID will fail the original authentication attempt due to requirement of the Conditional Access policy.

 Entra ID will abandon the state of the authentication attempt on its end approximately 10 minutes after the redirection has occurred to the provider.